 Camping in cold temperatures?
-If so, then learning how to insulate a tent is one of the most important skills you can learn.
-Whether you have a four-season tent or a regular three-season tent, the following tips can add several degrees to your sleep set up, and help turn a miserable night of tossing and turning into a good night’s sleep.
+If so, then being able to insulate your shelter is one of the most important skills to have.
+Whether you have a four-season tent or a regular three-season tent, the following tips can add several degrees to your sleep setup, and help turn a miserable night of tossing and turning into a good night’s sleep.

 Sound good?
 If so, read on, learn the basics, and be prepared to get your camp on no matter what the weather’s doing!

 Table of Contents

 - 3. Insulate the Walls and Roof From Inside

 - 4. Insulate the Walls from the Outside

 - 6. Insulate the Tent Floor with a Rug, Thermal Blanket, or Foam Padding

 - 7. Use a Wind Break (or Build One with Snow or Rocks!)